GalMunGral/4400-marta-react/README.md

   ```
   *To log in as administrator, use username `admin` and password `admin123`.
   To log in as passenger use username `commuter14` and password `choochoo`.*

+  *The mobile version is just a proof of concept that only displays the list of stations fetched from the server.*
 <details>
   <summary>To Run The iOS / Xamarin.Forms App</summary>